VoltanFr/memcheck/MemCheck.Database/ReadMe.md

 ﻿# Run a migration of the DB
-In the folder of the DB csproj dotnet ef --startup-project ../MemCheck.WebUI migrations add IntroduceImageSha1
+In the folder of the DB csproj dotnet ef --startup-project ../MemCheck.WebUI migrations add AddCardDiscussions

 # Updating the DB (following the add of a migration)
 dotnet ef --startup-project ../MemCheck.WebUI database update